 What Does F4 Do in Absolute Referencing in Excel?

 F4 is one of the most-used keyboard shortcuts in Excel.
 One of its common uses is to lock references to make a cell reference absolute.
 The F4 key allows adding the dollar sign ($) with a single keystroke.
 The referencing changes depending on how many times the F4 key is being pressed.

 Even though you can type the dollar sign manually, if you have so many formulas then using this shortcut key can really save you a lot of time.

-3 Solutions on F4 Not Working in Absolute Cell Reference in Excel
+F4 Not Working in Absolute Cell Reference in Excel: 3 Solutions

 In this section, you will learn 3 reasons why the F4 key is not working in absolute cell reference and quick solutions on how to fix that in Excel.

 1. Activate Edit Mode to Make F4 Work in Absolute Cell Referencing

 If you just select a cell and press F4 then it won’t change the cell to an absolute cell reference.
 You have to make sure that you are in “Edit mode”, meaning you must place the pointer of your mouse inside the reference of the formula before you hit the shortcut key.

 - First, place the mouse pointer on the cell and press F2 from your keyboard or double-click the cell.
 It will turn the cell into “Edit mode”.